ighfar-collab/cargo/README.md

 ## 💡 Project Value

-This project demonstrates the ability to build a scalable logistics system with real-world use cases, focusing on:
+This project simulates a real-world logistics system used in production environments, focusing on:

-- Clean architecture
+- Scalable backend architecture
-- Efficient data handling
+- Efficient shipment tracking workflow
-- Practical business solutions
+- Role-based system for multi-user operations
-- Designed to help small–medium logistics businesses manage and monitor shipments efficiently.
+- Real-time data handling for logistics monitoring